Devuxious/radon/contributing.md

 The rules for guidelines are pretty simple:
 * Follow the styleguides.
 * Fix your commits should status checks fail.
+* If the PR adds features / code, make sure you also appropriately document said additions.
 * Squash commits.

 ## Styleguides